 Canadian Laura Wright has a heartfelt passion for produce which is echoed through her blog, The First Mess.
 Brought up on a farm, educated at a cookery school and now working in restaurants, Laura’s enthusiasm for cooking is shown beautifully through her cooking.
 You must try the mushroom vegan stout pies with sweet potato crust, the ultimate in a healthier stodgy meal.

 Filled to the brim with Indian-inspired food, as well as vegan versions of other cuisines, Richa Hingle’s blog Vegan Richa is a must read, especially if you’re looking to impress at a dinner party.
-We love how she lives her vegan lifestyle: “We choose less cruelty and we do it all without sacrificing taste, habits and pleasure.”
 This broccoli chickpea stuffed flatbread would be the perfect side to any curry.

 Post Punk Kitchen